 When multiple adjoining thoracic vertebrae suffer compression fractures, you may lose height or develop a rounded back, a condition called kyphosis.

 Vertebroplasty is an outpatient procedure that’s typically done with a local anesthetic and conscious sedation.
-Using real-time X-ray guidance, Dr. Crooks inserts a small needle into the collapsed disc.
+Using real-time X-ray guidance, our providers insert a small needle into the collapsed disc.

 Once the needle is in place, he injects a specially formulated bone cement.
 The cement quickly hardens, strengthening and stabilizing the vertebra.
 As your spine regains the support of the vertebra, your pain improves.

-After Dr. Crooks examines your back and takes diagnostic images, he can determine if vertebroplasty is an option for you.
-Most patients with a vertebral compression fracture are good candidates for this procedure.
+After our providers examine your back and take diagnostic images, they can determine if vertebroplasty is an option for you.
+Most patients with vertebral compression fractures are good candidates for this procedure.

 You may not qualify for vertebroplasty if: